| |

 Note: There is no need to rinse the steaks when they are finished brining.

-When purchasing bacon for wrapping, it is usually best to use bacon that is on the thinner side.
+When purchasing bacon for wrapping these, it is usually best to use bacon that is on the thinner side.
 To make sure you get the thinnest bacon, count the slices per pound in the package you are looking to purchase and look for ones that have at least 15 to 16 slices per pound.

 To wrap the filet steaks in bacon, lay a strip of bacon flat on the cutting board.